What's a Renewable Energy Park?

 - Development Proposal and Environmental Management Plan

-We expect to lodge documentation for Robbins Island at the end of 2019.
+We expect to lodge documentation for Robbins Island in the first half of 2020.

 Will renewable energy lead to lower power prices?